arsalan-ksa/AlNafi-Data-Science/README.md

 # AlNafi-Data-Science
-This is my first repo for R course.
+print("This is my first repo for R course".)